bailuo/frontend-interview-prep/README.md

 ### Content

-#### Leetcode
+#### Javascript-leetcode

 Leetcode folder is for my solutions to leetcode problems.
 For some of these questions, I try more than one solutions.
-I also have a foler named `leetcode-nodes` for the PDF formats notes I took on my IPad
+I also have a foler named `leetcode-notes` for the PDF formats notes I took on my IPad

 #### Common Data Structure